SitecorePowerShell/Console/Documentation/Markdown/New-ExplicitFileSource.md

 ### -File&nbsp; &lt;FileSystemInfo&gt;

-Path to the file to be included. this can be automatically discovered if a stream of files is piped to the commandlet.
+Path to the file to be included. this can be automatically discovered if a stream of files is piped to the command.

 <table>
     <thead></thead>